-You can see it.
-You know that employee engagement is highly correlated to profitability and retention in any company, and you want it in yours.
-You understand the value of giving employees a voice, listening actively, and improving the work experience.
+You can see it – employee engagement is highly correlated to profitability and retention in any company, and you want it in yours.
+There is no questioning the value of giving employees a voice, listening actively, and improving the work experience.
 You want to move forward and start implementing these concepts.

 Except there’s one problem–you first need to convince the entire leadership team.
 The Head of HR.
 The CEO.
 This in itself seems like a daunting task.
 When you add everyone’s crunching timelines and consistent daily duties, how can you propose employee engagement so that management sees it as a possibility and a priority?